 Replace default Confluence links with sight-capturing buttons

-The page contains some useful links that need more customer’s attention.
-The Handy Button macro from Handy Macros for Confluence will help us!
-The same page looks much better after replacing the set of links with call-to-action buttons:
+If you need more options for customization, you can try Handy Button from the Handy Macros for Confluence app.
+The same page looks much better after replacing the set of links with call-to-action buttons.